Pasokification: France

-The Socialist Party's decline since its victory in the 2012 presidential election has been described as an example of Pasokification.
-By 2016, then-President François Hollande's approval rating was just 4%, and he became the first president in the history of the Fifth Republic not to run for re-election.
-In the 2017 presidential election, Socialist Party candidate Benoît Hamon suffered an historically poor result, placing fifth with 6.4% of the vote.
-In the 2017 legislative election a month later, the Socialist Party suffered the worst losses of any party, falling from 280 to 30 seats.
-The Socialist-led centre-left faction received 9.5% of the vote during the first round and only 45 seats overall.
-In the 2019 European elections, the PS allied with a number of minor centre-left parties, but still placed only sixth.
+The Socialist Party (PS) was the largest left-wing party in France from the 1970s until the 2010s, and used to be one of the two major political parties in the country.
+PS has seen a steep decline since its victory in the 2012 presidential election, which has been described as an example of Pasokification.
+By 2016, President François Hollande's approval rating was just 4%, and he became the first president in the history of the Fifth Republic not to run for re-election.
+Hollande's unpopularity drew from his pursuit of "pro-business" and austerity policies after running on a left-wing platform.
+PS presidential candidate Benoît Hamon suffered an historically poor result in the 2017 presidential election, placing fifth with 6.4% of the vote, behind Jean-Luc Mélenchon of the left-wing populist La France Insoumise.
+In the 2017 legislative election a month later, PS suffered the worst losses of any party, falling from 280 to 30 seats.
+The PS-led centre-left faction received 9.5% of the vote during the first round and only 45 seats overall.
+In the 2019 European elections, PS allied with a number of minor centre-left parties, but still placed only sixth.
 It became the smallest party to win seats, receiving 6.2% of the vote.
-It was surpassed by both Europe Ecology – The Greens and the left-wing populist La France Insoumise.
-In the 2022 French presidential election, Socialist Party candidate, Anne Hidalgo, received only 1.7% of the vote.
-In the legislative elections, the country's leftist forces combined into one electoral unit called NUPES, anticipating fallout from poor results in the years prior.
+It was surpassed by both the left-wing Europe Ecology – The Greens and La France Insoumise.
+In the 2022 French presidential election, PS candidate Anne Hidalgo received only 1.7% of the vote.
+In the legislative elections, France's leftist forces combined into one electoral unit called NUPES, anticipating fallout from poor results in the years prior.

-In the 2024 snap French legislative elections - called by Emmanuel Macron due to strong French far-right results in the 2024 European Parliament elections - NUPES was abandoned due to differences on foreign policy triggered by the Israeli invasion of Gaza.
-A new similar alliance called the Nouveau Front Populaire (NFP) manifested comprising the main leftist parties in France, with the distinction that they did not declare a Prime Ministerial candidate.
+In the 2024 snap French legislative elections - called by centrist President Emmanuel Macron due to strong results for the far-right National Rally in the 2024 European Parliament elections - NUPES was abandoned due to differences on foreign policy triggered by the Israeli invasion of Gaza in 2023.
+A new similar alliance called the New Popular Front (NFP) manifested comprising the main left-wing parties in France, with the distinction that they did not declare a candidate for Prime Minister.
 While NFP did not win a majority, they surprisingly emerged as the single biggest party, having employed an informal cooperation agreement with Macron's renamed Renaissance party to defeat the apparently ascendant far-right.

+The Socialist Party's decline has been attributed to growing division among the left-wing in France, the unpopularity of Hollande's presidency, and the appeal of alternative parties on the centre and right-wing for its traditional voters.